impress-org/support-manual/principles-of-providing-excellent-support/getting-to-resolution.md

 Before asking for credentials to a live environment, we should first attempt to resolve the issue by:
 * Asking for access to full-site backup that we can replicate locally
-* Access to a live staging or development environment
+* Asking for access to a live staging or development environment

 If none of those options are available, then we ask for live site credentials, but with a lot of care and context.
 Requests for admin credentials should have at least three things in them: